locomotivapro/spree_correios_shipping/README.md

 This is a gem to allow use Correios service for shipping methods in spree Currently just tested and working with spree > 3.1

+There is a 1.2 spree implementation, just use 1-2-stable branch.

 ## Installation

 1. Add the following to your Gemfile